 The Fed's Financial Accounts: What Are Uncle Sam's Largest Assets?

-Note: We've updated the quiz based on this month's release of Q2 2021 Financial Accounts of the United States (previously referred to as the Flow of Funds Accounts).
+Note: We've updated the quiz based on the latest release of Q3 2022 Financial Accounts of the United States (previously referred to as the Flow of Funds Accounts).

 Pop Quiz!
 Without recourse to your text, your notes, or a Google search, which line item is the largest asset in Uncle Sam's financial accounts?